emmett-framework/emmett/README.md

 ## Examples

 The "bloggy" example described in the [Tutorial](http://weppy.org/docs/latest/tutorial) is available under the *examples* folder.
 While we're still populating this folder with more examples, you can also take a look at [H-Funding](https://github.com/gi0baro/h-funding), which uses many of weppy's features.

+## Starter kit

+Aside from the examples, we encourage you to look at the [starter kit](https://github.com/mijdavis2/starter_weppy) and the convenient [scaffold generator](https://github.com/mijdavis2/generator-weppy-mvc) written by [MJ Davis](https://github.com/mijdavis2).
+These projects can really help you writing your next weppy application.

 ## Benchmarks